 El Malei Rachamim

 El Malei Rachamim (“God full of compassion”) is a prayer for the departed that asks for comfort and everlasting care of the deceased.
 It is recited at funeral services, but different versions exist for different moments.
 The version for the Shoah (Holocaust) can be found in the Reform prayer book, Mishkan T’filah.
-Listen to the liturgy, which is translated here
+Listen to the liturgy and read the translation below:

 Fully compassionate God on high: